-The drive was long and windy plus it rained most of the day as we made our way to the Black Forest of Germany.
+The drive was long and windy, plus it rained most of the day as we made our way to the Black Forest of Germany.
 Driving through charming valleys and villages that appear to be right out of a Grimms’ Brothers’ fairytale broke the monotony.
 The renowned landscapes are complete with rolling meadows and dense forests.
 There, various parts of the forest were more the color of black than typical shades of green.

 Other offerings at the restaurant included local favorites such as Bauernbratwurst, Brägele (specialty potatoes), and Bibbileskäse (curd with chives and onion).

-The air smelled of pine and the terrain was a middle shade of black.
+The air smelled of pine, and the terrain was a middle shade of black.
 The Black Forest was a visual appetizer for the senses.
 The entire landscape was clustered with trees: beech, oak, spruce, and pine.
 The name “Black Forest” actually describes the dark pine and fir trees that cover the mountainous region in Germany.
-Many fairy tales originated in here in Germany’s Black Forest.
+Many fairy tales originated here in Germany’s Black Forest.

-The Black Forest Traditional Dress
+Special Moments in The Black Forest

-Our group enjoyed a fun day exploring the beautiful scenery and impressive handicrafts but it was back to the boat soon.
+Our group enjoyed a fun day exploring the beautiful scenery and impressive handicrafts, but it was back to the boat soon.

-My favorite memory of the Black Forest was the giant cuckoo clock at the entrance with its hand painted characters performing on the hour to the whimsical musical.
+My favorite memory of the Black Forest was the giant cuckoo clock at the entrance with its hand-painted characters performing on the hour to the whimsical musical.

 Tip: A Black Forest cuckoo clock is the perfect gift to take home from this region.